 Smoking & Tobacco Chewing

 Smoking and tobacco chewing weaken your immune system, which makes it harder for your body to fight infection.
 Once you get a gum infection, smoking makes it harder for your gum to heal.
-Also, smoking causes a dry mouth condition, which promotes bacterial growth and increases the risk of cavities and gum disease.
+Also, smoking causes a dry mouth condition, which promotes bacterial growth.
+Smoking increases the risk of tooth decay and gum disease.
 Effect of smoking on gum health include:

 - Smokers have twice the risk for gum infection compared with non-smokers.